DeepLabCut/DeepLabCut/docs/functionDetails.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1572824438905-QY9XQKZ8LAJZG6BLPWOQ/ke17ZwdGBToddI8pDm48kIIa76w436aRzIF_cdFnEbEUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYxCRW4BPu10St3TBAUQYVKcLthF_aOEGVRewCT7qiippiAuU5PSJ9SSYal26FEts0MmqyMIhpMOn8vJAUvOV4MI/guilaunch.jpg?format=1000w" width="60%">
 </p>

 As a reminder, the core functions are described in our [Nature Protocols](https://www.nature.com/articles/s41596-019-0176-0) paper (published at the time of 2.0.6).
 Additional functions and features are continually added to the package.
-Thus, we recommend you read over the protocol and then please look to the following documentation and the doctrings.
+Thus, we recommend you read over the protocol and then please look at the following documentation and the doctrings.
 Thanks for using DeepLabCut!

 ### (A) Create a New Project